PředmětyPředměty(verze: 978)

 Papers to choose from include:

-- Papers listed as seminar reading below to support the lecture and induce class discussion
+- Papers listed as seminar reading to support the lecture and induce class discussion, available for sign-up in Moodle

-Active participation in class includes discussions of the topics, supportive reading and discussion during group presentations
+Active participation in class includes discussions of the topics, supportive reading and discussion during group presentations.
+Divided into:

-A research proposal should be 2-3 pages long, including abstract, short literature review, methods used, dataset analysed.
+A research proposal should be 2-3 pages long, including abstract, short literature review, methods used, dataset analyzed.
+Written in LaTeX.

 It can by inspired by a paper presented by your group or presentation of any other paper in class by other groups or guest lectures